kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 * Please review the [frequently answered questions](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-packages-faq.md) document for general help before posting to the forums or issue queue.
 * This guide describes the installation and upgrade of an all-in-one machine where all the Kaltura components are installed on the same server.
 For cluster deployments, please refer to [cluster deployment document](http://bit.ly/kipp-cluster-yum), or [Deploying Kaltura using Opscode Chef](https://github.com/kaltura/platform-install-packages/blob/master/doc/rpm-chef-cluster-deployment.md).
 * To learn about monitoring, please refer to [configuring platform monitors](http://bit.ly/kipp-monitoring).
+* Testers using virtualization: [@DBezemer](https://github.com/kaltura) created a basic CentOS 6.4 template virtual server vailable here in OVF format: https://www.dropbox.com/s/luai7sk8nmihrkx/20140306_CentOS-base.zip
-* You can find VMWare images at - http://www.thoughtpolice.co.uk/vmware/ --> Make sure to only use compatible OS images; either RedHat or CentOS 5.n, 6.n or FedoraCore 18+.
+* Alternatively you can find VMWare images at - http://www.thoughtpolice.co.uk/vmware/ --> Make sure to only use compatible OS images; either RedHat or CentOS 5.n, 6.n or FedoraCore 18+.
 * Two working solutions to the AWS EC2 email limitations are:
   * Using SendGrid as your mail service ([setting up ec2 with Sendgrid and postfix](http://www.zoharbabin.com/configure-ssmtp-or-postfix-to-send-email-via-sendgrid-on-centos-6-3-ec2)).
   * Using [Amazon's Simple Email Service](http://aws.amazon.com/ses/).